 Print Production Planner

-After a few years of experience in the print industry, you may find yourself suitable for a role as a print production planner, who is responsible for organising and monitoring the flow of printed materials.
+After a few years of experience in the print industry, you may find yourself suitable for a job as a print production planner, who is responsible for organising and monitoring the flow of printed materials.
 You will oversee a team of staff, ensure the quality of the product is up to standard, and make sure that deadlines are met.

 Candidates will need to have exceptional organisational skills, can deal with high-pressure situations, and be able to multi-task and manage a team successfully.

-There are many great opportunities to be had in the printing industry.
+There are many great recruitment opportunities to be had in the printing industry.
 A career in printing can open up the doors to many different sectors and you could work in several different fields.
 Improve your chances of career progression by improving your organisational and communication skills.
 Also, check out the printing apprenticeships and entry-level positions available in your area.

 - The UK printing industry is huge and offers many exciting opportunities for prospective employees.